"Jaydin, Alistair," Katherine was saying. "How strong is your telekinesis? Can either of you lift the platform I was flying on?"

 "Does destruction just mean un-conjuring things?"
 I asked.

 "Yes.
 Things that are harder to conjure are harder to destroy, although things that are not possible to directly conjure - that is, things other than the sixteen elements in basic form - can still be destroyed.
-Destruction is especially useful for cutting things apart.
-Also, I think I forgot to mention that conjuration is powered partly by acts of extraversion the same way energy magic is powered by acts of virtue, and partly by the same virtues as the energy of the element.
-Destruction is just powered by introversion."
+Destruction is especially useful for cutting things apart."

 "Neat," Alistair said.
 "So what's this about scanning?
 Is that remote perception?"

 "Sort of.
 You can detect nearby power.
 Magic power, that is.
 And it works even if the target's not using their magic at the moment."
 She gave us a minute to think about that.
-"That's why it's so important for us to stay secret and not just hidden - if the Voren knew we existed, they could find us easily no matter where we hide.
-It's powered by curiosity as a general trait."
+"That's why it's so important for us to stay secret and not just hidden - if the Voren knew we existed, they could find us easily no matter where we hide."

 "How long-ranged is it?"
 I asked.